drmad/semeele/README.md

 I was using the [native XML libraries](http://php.net/manual/es/refs.xml.php) to create an...
 XML document.
 But they are _extremely verbose_.
 So I coded this initially in about four hours.

-It works with PHP 5.6 and newer versions.
+It works with PHP 5.6 and newer versions, with `mbstring` extension enabled.

 ## Examples